hazlamahedich/strike2/STRIKE_USER_MANUAL.md

 The STRIKE Chatbot Assistant is available throughout the platform:

-1. Click the chat icon in the bottom right corner
+1. Click the chat icon in the bottom right corner to open the chatbot
 2. Ask questions about:
    - Lead information
    - System features